Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Proof of Theorem 6.12

-Roughly speaking, the proof of Lemma~\ref{lem:1} works as follows.
-There are $n^+-{H'}$ open contours attached to the right side of $R$ (call it $r$) and let $\gamma_j$, $j\in\{{H'}+1,\dots,n^+\}$ denote the $j$-contour.
-First one proves that the $n^+$-contour cannot reach distance say $L/(\log L)^2$ from $r$.
-For this, one lifts from ${H'}$ to $n^+-1$ the b.c.\ around the three sides of $R$ different from $r$ (this is allowed by monotonicity).
-This way, there is now \emph{a single open contour} and the estimate follows from Proposition~\ref{dkspro}.
-Next, we want to prove that $\gamma_{n^+-1}$ cannot reach distance $L/(\log L)^2$ from $\g_{n^+}$, i.e.\ distance $2L/(\log L)^2$ from $r$.
-Morally the proof works as for the previous case, except that now the b.c.\ $n^+$ at $r$ is replaced by the b.c.\ $n^+-1$ at $\g_{n^+}$.
+\begin{quatation} Roughly speaking, the proof of Lemma~\ref{lem-1} works as follows.
+There are $n^+-{H'}$ open contours attached to the r.h.s. of $R$ (call it $r$) and let $\gamma_j$, $j\in\{{H'}+1,\ldots,n^+\}$ denote the $j$-contour.
+First, one proves that the $n^+$-contour cannot reach distance say $L/(\log L)^2$ from $r$.
+For this, one lifts from ${H'}$ to $n^+-1$ the b.c. around the three sides of $R$ different from $r$ (this is allowed by monotonicity).
+This way, there is now \textit{a single open contour} and the estimate follows from Proposition~\ref{dkspro}.
+Next, we want to prove that $\gamma_{n^+-1}$ cannot reach distance $L/(\log L)^2$ from $\gamma_{n^+}$, that is, distance $2L/(\log L)^2$ from $r$.
+Morally the proof works as for the previous case, except that now the b.c. $n^+$ at $r$ is replaced by the b.c. $n^+-1$ at $\gamma_{n^+}$.
 The argument is then repeated iteratively and the statement of the lemma follows when $j={H'}+1$.
 In practice, there are many additional difficulties, which is why the proof is so much involved.
-The main obstacles are the following: \begin{enumerate} \item Proposition~\ref{dkspro} cannot be applied directly, because it holds when both the floor constraint $\eta\ge0$ and the field $f$ are absent.
-However, Proposition \ref{clam} will show that (morally) the field compensates the effect of the floor (which would tend to push the contours away from $r$); \item Once $\g_{j}$ is fixed, it is not true that the next contour (i.e.\ $\g_{j-1}$) sees boundary conditions $j-1$ in a new domain determined by $\g_{j}$.
-The point is that, from definition of contours, we only know that the heights just to its left are \emph{at most} $j-1$, not \emph{exactly} $j-1$.
+The main obstacles are the following: \begin{enumerate}[(3)] \item[(1)] Proposition~\ref{dkspro} cannot be applied directly, because it holds when both the floor constraint $\eta\geq0$ and the field $f$ are absent.
+However, Proposition~\ref{clam} will show that (morally) the field compensates the effect of the floor (which would tend to push the contours away from $r$).

+\item[(2)] Once $\gamma_{j}$ is fixed, it is not true that the next contour (i.e., $\gamma_{j-1}$) sees boundary conditions $j-1$ in a new domain determined by $\gamma_{j}$.
+The point is that, from definition of contours, we only know that the heights just to its left are \textit{at most} $j-1$, not \textit{exactly} $j-1$.
 We will use monotonicity to be able to change to $j-1$-b.c.